 Specialty finance can be broadly defined as any financing activity that takes place outside the traditional banking system.
-Following the recession, banks and larger financial institutions were forced by a combination of market conditions and increased regulations to significantly tighten their lending standards.
+Following recent recessions and economy declines, banks and larger financial institutions were forced by a combination of market conditions and increased regulations to tighten their lending standards.
 This financial conservatism has essentially closed off the traditional credit market to many consumers and small businesses.
 This has opened the door to specialty finance firms to play a larger role in providing structured finance options to these borrowers.

 Typically, specialty finance firms are non-bank lenders that make loans to consumers and small to mid-size businesses that may otherwise find it difficult to obtain financing.
 Retail point-of-sale consumer installment lending, auto lending, payroll deduction loans, small ticket equipment lending and leasing, accounts receivable factoring, trade finance, supply chain finance, merchant cash advances, and peer-to-peer lending all fall into this category.